Azure/terraform-azurerm-aks/README.md

 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

+## Module Spec

+The following sections are generated by [terraform-docs](https://github.com/terraform-docs/terraform-docs) and [markdown-table-formatter](https://github.com/nvuillam/markdown-table-formatter), please **DO NOT MODIFY THEM MANUALLY!**

 <!-- BEGIN_TF_DOCS -->
 ## Requirements